jglazar/notes/quant_interview/alpha_ideas.md

   * `group_rank(pasteurize((close - ts_delay(close, 5)) / close) , sector)`
   * `group_rank( (close - ts_delay(close, 5)) / close , sector)`

+All alphas should be neutralized s.t. longs and shorts balance out in each subindustry/industry/sector/market
+  * Neutralizing by market favors some sectors over others (I think)
+  * Neutralizing simple price reversion alpha by market instead of by subindustry can reduce Sharpe but greatly increases fitness!
+  * Turns out, no neutralization is insanely good for price reversion (so you can long or short the whole market)

 Try ideas on TOP3000 (can be illiquid) vs TOP1000 vs TOP200 (liquid)
+  * Incorporate weighting (e.g. by market cap or volume) to trade low liquidity stocks less frequently.

 Short term predictions -- use price–volume data or news.
 Long term predictions -- use fundamental, analyst, or news data